tytydraco/yessleep/out/The_Death_Collector_Part_2.md

 I could see he was getting heated and I put a hand on his shoulder.
 "Just tell me what you wanna add, I only throw out what's obviously trash before I move on to donations and such."

 He took a deep breath before answering.
 "I...I want both of those.
 His tools and whatever crafts he had finished.
-I don't think I'd be able to finished any of the half-done ones."
+I don't think I'd be able to finish any of the half-done ones."

 "Consider it done.
 Besides, you're both home so before I take anything with me that isn't trash I'll run it by whoever feels like they can handle checking."